-R: For the very simple example, let’s say during single-collateral Dai, when we don’t even have the other collateral types available, basically what the system does is react to an imbalance in supply and demand.
-So if there’s too many people who want to hold Dai and not enough people who want to borrow Dai, the interest rate for borrowing Dai goes down.
-That’s ultimately how it is dealt with, if there’s not enough collateral in the system.
+R: For the very simple example, let’s say during single-collateral Dai when we don’t even have the other collateral types available, basically what the system does is react to an imbalance in supply and demand.
+So if there are too many people who want to hold Dai and not enough people who want to borrow Dai, the interest rate for borrowing Dai goes down.
+That’s ultimately how it is dealt with if there’s not enough collateral in the system.
 The system makes it more attractive to put collateral into it, so it means you can borrow Dai more cheaply.
-And of course the problem is then that single-collateral, this is a general issue with single-collateral, when you only have one collateral type you’re putting all your eggs in one basket, you’re really prone to a Black Swan event, so it ultimately isn’t that scalable.
-And that’s also why we’ve been careful with how we’ve been rolling it out, we wanted to make sure the people understand this is still technical beta, because it’s still just a single collateral version.
+And of course the problem is then that single-collateral, this is a general issue with single-collateral when you only have one collateral type you’re putting all your eggs in one basket, you’re really prone to a Black Swan event, so it ultimately isn’t that scalable.
+And that’s also why we’ve been careful with how we’ve been rolling it out, we wanted to make sure the people understand this is still technical beta because it’s still just a single collateral version.

 11. You’ve mentioned a partnership with DigiX, an asset-backed stablecoin backed by gold.
 Aren’t you afraid this will bring centralisation to the MakerDAO’s ecosystem?